Price | 31.32 | EPS | 2,352 | |

 Digital Advertising Revenue

-We recognize revenue from our digital initiatives across multiple platforms such as targeted digital advertising, online promotions, advertising on our websites, mobile messaging, email marketing and other e-commerce.
-Revenue is recorded when each specific performance obligation in the digital advertising campaign takes place, typically within a one month period.
+We recognize revenue from our digital initiatives across multiple platforms such as targeted digital advertising, online promotions, advertising on our websites and digital audio streams, mobile messaging, email marketing and other e-commerce.
+Revenue is recorded when each specific performance obligation in the digital advertising campaign takes place, typically within a one-month period.

 Other Revenue